Manhattan Design

 Manhattan Design was a graphic design collective in New York City from 1979 until 1991.
 The studio is known for having designed the MTV logo, as well as album packaging, posters, books, and magazines.
 They also conceived the adaptation of the MTV "moon man" as the award for the MTV Video Music Awards, based on the original concept by MTV's first creative director, Fred Seibert, a video that played at the top of every hour of every day for almost four years (75,000 times).

 History

 Partners Pat Gorman, Frank Olinsky, and Patti Rogoff met at the Arica Institute, where they worked in the in-house design department.
-They founded Manhattan Design in 1979, opening their first office in a tiny room in the back of a t'ai chi studio, on the second floor above C.O.
+They founded Manhattan Design in 1979, opening their first office in a tiny room in the back of the New York School of T'ai Chi Chuan, on the second floor above C.O.
 Bigelow Apothecaries, in Greenwich Village.